Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 So delicious!
 I ended up adding onion powder and I unfortunately didn't have any cayenne pepper, but it still came out amazing!

 I'm so glad you enjoyed this recipe, Patty!
-Thank you for the review and for sharing your tweaks.
+Thank you for sharing your tweaks.

 I’m rediscovering cooking but haven’t cooked with maple syrup.
 Should I use pure maple syrup or maple syrup used for pancakes?